leongersing/ruby_buddha_ios_blog_source/readme.md

 as well.
 For example, as of iOS 4.2 you can now use blocks in your iPhone, iPod Touch and iPad applications.

-Now the bad news: iOS is a rapidly evolving framework.
-They have a plan and it shows but that means that some APIs will changing frequently and you'll want to pay close attention once you have an application in the store.
-The app store is a great way to sell and market your applications but make no mistake, it's not the same release schedule as your Sinatra app on Heroku.com!
-When the team at Apple is backed up you can wait several days to get your app approved and there is no real difference between a new app being reviews and one that's being updated.
+Now the bad news: iOS is a rapidly evolving framework and APIs evolve frequently.
+You will want to pay close attention once you have an application in the store for breaking changes and backward compatibility.
+The app store is a great way to sell and market your applications but make no mistake, it doesn't quite follow the same release schedule as your Sinatra app on Heroku.com!
+When the team at Apple is backed up you can wait several days to get your app approved.
+There is no difference in review time between a new app and an update.
 It takes time and you'll need to account for that when planning your releases.

-But evolving frameworks should be nothing new to even the newest Rubyist!
-So, without further adieu let's take step one on our journey to iOS fame and fortune.
+I like to think of it as the "change management review" process many enterprises have in place.

 ## Building something small

-There's a few hello world applications that are out there on the internet for young iOS developers but few are speaking to folks coming from the most prevalent platform over the last 15 years.
+There's a few hello world applications on the internet for new iOS developers but few are aimed at those coming from the most prevalent platform over the last 15 years.
 Not windows, not mac, not Linux... the internet.
 That's right, the internet.
 Many developers today were born in scripting languages, like Ruby, and have no memories or experience